 Things do change if the business predates your marriage.
 In this case, the court will likely view it as, at least in part, separate property.
 But other factors influence and complicate this status.

-Dividing A Business: Valuation, Divide and Allocate
+Dividing A Business: Valuation, Division, and Allocation

 One big factor that impacts business during divorce is valuation.
 If you have an attorney, one big decision to make is whether or not to have the value of a business appraised.

 In the case of many smaller service-oriented businesses, like hair salons or construction companies, they don’t necessarily have “goodwill.”
 When it comes to accounting, “goodwill” refers to intangible assets that aren’t separately identifiable and quantifiable.
 Think reputation and position in a particular marketplace, among other variables.

 In situations without goodwill, a business is worth what you can easily measure.
 It amounts to assets less liabilities.
 They create an income and are more akin to a traditional job.

 But other businesses have a value beyond that.
 A company with high standing in its field has a higher value than one with a lower position, even though that’s difficult to put a dollar amount on.